yuzhaouoe/yuzhaouoe.github.io/_posts/2024-08-17-parallelism.md

 >TLDR: Split your model into stages on different devices.
 Data flows through the pipeline, with multiple batches processed simultaneously.

 This is the solution to the imbalancing problem for plain model parallel.
-A nice explanation of model parallel + pipeline parallel can be found [here](https://pytorch.org/tutorials/intermediate/model_parallel_tutorial.html)
+A nice explanation of model parallel + pipeline parallel can be found [here](https://pytorch.org/tutorials/intermediate/model_parallel_tutorial.html).
+Pipeline parallel balances computation and communication and makes model parallelism more efficient.
+As a drawback, it requires a potentially complex scheduling: you have to deal with splitting the input across GPUs and schedule the pipeline.
+If you do this the wrong way, you might cause "bubble" periods of idle time.

-Pros:
-- Balances computation and communication
-- Efficient for deep models

-Cons:
-- Complex scheduling -> you have to deal with splitting the input across GPUs.
-- Potential for "bubble" periods of idle time

 Pseudocode:
 ```python